schlesingerlab-dev/structural-signatures-code/generate_autoencoder_models/readme.md

-# Embedding Signatures using an Autoencoder
+# Embedding Signatures using an Stacked DeNoising Autoencoder

 Running the `generate_autoencoder_signature_model.R` script will generate